cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * MSA (metro statistical area, int)
 * HRR (hospital referral region, int)

-If you want to map from one of these to another, we have a utility, geomapper.py, that covers most cases.
+If you want to map from one of these to another, the [`delphi_utils.geomapper`](https://github.com/cmu-delphi/covidcast-indicators/blob/6912077acba97e835aff7d0cd3d64309a1a9241d/_delphi_utils_python/delphi_utils/geomap.py) utility covers most cases.
 A brief example of adding states with their population:

 ```{python}
 from delphi_utils.geomap import GeoMapper